vladi-rh/rhoai-genaiops-lab-instructions/docs/4-ready-to-scale-201/3-kubeflow-pipelines.md

     ![running-kfp-pipeline](images/running-kfp-pipeline.png)

-7. After it has finished runnig you can go to this URL to see your results:
+7. After it has finished runnig you can go to this URL to download your results.
+If youopen up the HTML file, you'll see your results:
     ```bash
     https://minio-ui-<USER_NAME>-canopy.<CLUSTER_DOMAIN>/browser/test-results
     ```